Deltares/D-EcoImpact/docs/manual/input.md

 \end{bmatrix}
 $$

-2 3 1.5 2

-Below an example of an input_file for the depth average rule.
+Below is an example of an input_file for the depth average rule:

 ```
 #EXAMPLE  : Determine a depth average for over salinity